Konamiman/Nextor/docs/Nextor 2.1 Programmers Reference.md

 +10..+63: Reserved (currently always zero)
 ```

-If a file is mounted in the drive, the information returned in the data buffer is insetad as follows:
+If a file is mounted in the drive, the information returned in the data buffer is instead as follows:

 ```
 +1: Drive where the mounted file is located (0 = A:, etc)